ASAMA-GA-DAKE

 Summary originally written by William James Lee in Genroku Kabuki : Cultural Production and Ideology in Early Modern Japan and slightly edited by Shôriya Aragorô

-The keisei Ôshû (Iwai Sagenta I) apppearing in front of Ozasa Tomoenojô (Nakamura Shichisaburô I) in the 3rd scene of the 1st act of the drama "Keisei Asama-ga-Dake", which was staged in the 1st lunar month in Kyôto at Hayagumo Chôdayû's theater
+The keisei Ôshû (Iwai Sagenta I) apppearing in front of Ozasa Tomoenojô (Nakamura Shichisaburô I) in the 3rd scene of the 1st act of the drama "Keisei Asama-ga-Dake", which was staged in the 1st lunar month in Kyôto of 1698 at Hayagumo Chôdayû's theater

 Search this site powered by FreeFind